Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

 Follow these steps to subscribe to the AWS Marketplace AutoGluon algorithm:

-- Click this[URL](https://aws.amazon.com/marketplace/pp/Amazon-Web-Services-AutoGluon-Tabular/prodview-n4zf5pmjt7ism) to navigate to the AutoGluon product page.
+- Click this [URL](https://aws.amazon.com/marketplace/pp/Amazon-Web-Services-AutoGluon-Tabular/prodview-n4zf5pmjt7ism) to navigate to the AutoGluon product page.
-- SELECT the orange "Continue to Subscribe" button.
+- SELECT the orange "**Continue to Subscribe**" button.
 - Run the helper function below to identify the AWS resource ID (ARN) of your AutoGluon Marketplace algorithm.

 ![](assets/image80.png)